appellod/example-serverless-application/README.md

 * test: For running the test suite.
 * local: For running on localhost.
 * dev: For running on a remote server in a development environment.
-* staging: For running on a remote server in a staging enviroment.
+* staging: For running on a remote server in a staging environment.
 * prod: For running on a remote server in production.

 Environment can be selected by setting the NODE_ENV system environment variable.